 Having understood this, we can now start to form a clear picture of someone who isn’t afraid of rejection and why:

-1) They do not have the same value attached to it.
+1) They do not have the same value attached to them.

 2) They have abundance and freedom of choice.